jamesdbloom/grunt-debian-package/README.md

 Default value: `process.env.BUILD_NUMBER || process.env.DRONE_BUILD_NUMBER || process.env.TRAVIS_BUILD_NUMBER`

 The second part of the version number.
 This version number is intended to respresent a specific build of the package, for example this package might represetn the Jenkins or drone.io or TravisCI build number.
 The default value is taken from an environment variable called `BUILD_NUMBER` or `DRONE_BUILD_NUMBER` or `TRAVIS_BUILD_NUMBER` which is compatible with Jenkins, drone.io and TravisCI respectively.

+#### options.links
+Type: `String`
+Default value: `undefined`

+This value specifies a list of soft-links that should be added into the package.
+Each soft-link is specified using a `source` and a `target` value.

+#### options.directories
+Type: `String`
+Default value: `undefined`

+This value specifies a list of directories that should be added into the package.

 ### Files